Skip to main content

 Your address is important

 The home address is very important, as school places are allocated on the basis of the permanent home address of each child.
 A child’s permanent home address is considered to be where the child spends most of their time with parents or carers.
-Where the child spends equal time with both parents, the admission authority may ask for more information, including evidence of which parent or carer is in receipt of child benefit and the name of the GP surgery where the child is registered

-Please note – private letting agreements may not be accepted as proof of residence.
+Private letting agreements may not be accepted as proof of residence.
 An address change due to a move to live with other family members or friends will not be considered until the move has taken place and you have given us suitable proof of residency.
-Proof that a move from the previous address has taken place may also be required, for example proof of exchange of contracts, a tenancy agreement showing the end date of the tenancy or a notice to quit from the landlord or repossession notice.
+Proof that a move from the previous address has taken place may also be required, for example, proof of exchange of contracts, a tenancy agreement showing the end date of the tenancy or a notice to quit from the landlord or repossession notice.
 We reserve the right to seek more documentary evidence to support any claim of residence, which could include contacting the estate agent, solicitor, landlord or relevant professional.
 We may carry out home visits without prior notice to verify a child’s home address.

 An address used for childcare arrangements cannot be used as a home address for the purpose of applying for a school place.